 Atypical adenomatous hyperplasia (AAH) of the lung is a putative precursor lesion of adenocarcinoma of the lung.
 This entity replaces part of a spectrum of the former bronchoalveolar carcinoma (BAC).

-AAHs are localised small cell proliferation, usually measuring ≤0.5 cm, of mildly to...
+AAHs are represented by localized small cell proliferation, usually measuring ≤0.5 c...

 Atypical pneumonia refers to the radiological pattern associated with patchy inflammatory changes, often confined to the pulmonary interstitium, most commonly associated with atypical bacterial etiologies such as Mycoplasma pneumoniae, Chlamydophila pneumoniae and Legionella pneumophilia.
 Viral ...